-The morning after pill works by delaying ovulation and making it harder for sperm to enter the uterus.
-This reduces the chances of an egg being fertilised by a sperm cell.
-If you are already pregnant, the morning after pill will not terminate your pregnancy.
-Therefore, you need to take the morning after pill as soon as possible after sex to reduce the chances of the egg being fertilised in the first place.
+The morning-after pill works by delaying ovulation and making it harder for sperm to enter the uterus.
+Delaying ovulation reduces the chances of the sperm fertilising the egg.
+If you are already pregnant, the morning-after pill will not terminate your pregnancy.
+Therefore, you need to take the morning after pill as soon as possible after sex.
+This reduces the chances of the egg fertilisation in the first place.

-There are two types of morning after pill currently available, Levonelle and ellaOne.
+There are two types of morning-after pill currently available, Levonelle and ellaOne.
 Both Levonelle and ellaOne work by delaying ovulation.
-This reduces the chances of fertilisation occurring, so therefore reduces the chances of pregnancy.
-On the other hand, abortion methods work by ending a pregnancy.
-Abortion pills contain more than one ingredient.
-The mifepristone works by breaking down the lining of the uterus and misoprostol causes the uterus to contract to expel the pregnancy.
-If the pregnancy has been continued for over 24 weeks, more invasive surgical methods of abortion may be required.
+Delaying ovulation reduces the chances of fertilisation occurring, and hence reduces the chances of pregnancy.
+On the other hand, abortion methods work by terminating a pregnancy.
+Abortion pills contains 2 ingredients: Mifepristone and Misoprostol.
+Mifepristone works by breaking down the lining of the uterus.
+Misoprostol then causes the uterus to contract to expel the pregnancy.
+If the pregnancy has passed 24 weeks, more invasive surgical methods of abortion may be required.
 These surgical options involve stopping the heart of the baby/fetus and then removing the baby/fetus from the uterus using forceps or suction.

-For many women, abortion can be a difficult situation to deal with.
-Pregnancy advisory services offer post-abortion counselling, but it may help to discuss the pregnancy and your decision with your partner and/or counsellors beforehand to help you prepare for the procedure.
+For many women, abortion is a difficult situation to handle.
+Pregnancy advisory services offer post-abortion counselling, but it may help to discuss the pregnancy and your decision with your partner and or counsellors beforehand to help you prepare for the procedure.